San Pedro Macati Church: History

-In 1589, Capitan Pedro de Brito, then an aide to the Spanish Army Chief of Staff, purchased today's church premises as part of a large property with a public bid of 1400 pesos, and installed his encomienda called "Hacienda Pedro".
-On July 1, 1608, de Brito, now the newly elected Alferez General, and his wife Ana de Herrera donated part of their land to the Jesuits.
-Fr.
-Gregorio Lopez, S.J. accepted the deed of donation and an endowment of 14,000 pesos for a house of probation.
+In 1589, Capitan Pedro de Brito, then an aide to the Spanish army chief of staff, purchased today's church premises as part of a large property with a public bid of 1,400 pesos, and installed his encomienda called "Hacienda Pedro".
+On July 1, 1608, de Brito, now the newly elected alferez general, and his wife Ana de Herrera donated part of their land to the Jesuits.
+Gregorio Lopez accepted the deed of donation and an endowment of 14,000 pesos for a house of probation.
 This house and the church were to be built in the highest hill in the area called Buenavista and were to be placed under the patronage of Saint Peter, the donor's name patron.